-At this time, I was also the part time contemporary music leader at Frederick Church of the Brethren.
-Frederick has been a church for well over 100 years – literally – and they were big on participation, low on innovation.
-When I took over in October of 2019 it was a stagnant church by my estimation.
+At this time, I was also the part-time contemporary music leader at Frederick Church of the Brethren.
+They had been a church for well over 100 years and they were big on participation, low on innovation.
+When I took over in October of 2019, it was a stagnant church by my estimation.
 What they were doing on Sundays was nice.
 It wasn’t innovative, exciting, passionate or particularly rambunctious, but it was your typical North American, check-the-box church service.
 I really didn’t want the position, but I was attracted to the new pastor they hired.
 He was then and is now a strong public speaker, experienced as a leader.
-He’d only been at Frederick for about 3 years and I thought if I could get the music up to industry standard, he could preach sitting on top of that.
+He’d only been at Frederick for about 3 years and I thought if I could get the music up to industry standard, it could support his preaching.

 Then The World Stopped

-I’ve never been Irish.
-I’ve been African American my entire life.
-But when I say everything changed starting St. Patrick’s Day of 2020, March 17th, that is the understatement of the last year.
-I don’t remember much about high school, but I clearly remember reading Shakespeare’s “Julius Caesar” and the ominous phrase ‘beware the ides of March’.
-If I had known that would be the last weekend of normalcy and sanity, perhaps I would have preemptively bought stock in Zoom.
+When I say everything changed starting St. Patrick’s Day of 2020, March 17th, that’s an understatement.
+I don’t remember much about reading Shakespeare’s “Julius Caesar”, but I clearly remember the ominous phrase “beware the ides of March’” If I had known that would be the last weekend of normalcy and sanity, perhaps I would have preemptively bought stock in Zoom.

-Seemingly overnight The Virus infected bodies and every aspect of life.
-No longer would anything be the same.
+Seemingly overnight The Virus affected every aspect of life.
+Nothing would be the same.
 Specifically, for me I lost my sales job.
-My Trio was forced into hibernation having no venues to perform.
+My trio was forced into hibernation, having no venues to perform.
 The private school rescinded their offer as they debated closing the doors entirely.
-The gospel choir of over 50 is now barely 7, as singing became the absolute worst activity to engage in during the pandemic.
+The gospel choir of over 50 dwindled to barely 7, as singing became the absolute worst activity to engage in during the pandemic.